Movies for Memorial Day 2026

 Related Tags:

-For Your Netflix Queue Holidays Movie Mom’s Top Picks for Families War
+Based on a true story Holidays Movie Mom’s Top Picks for Families Movies for Grown-Ups Trailers, Previews, and Clips War

 1. The Nativity Story This sincere and respectful story is a good way to remember that Christmas is about more than presents and parties.
 “Whale Rider’s” Keisha Castle-Hughes has a shy but dignified and resolute air and she glows believably as the very young woman who is selected as the mother of Jesus.
 And “Drive’s” Oliver Isaac effectively conveys tenderness, doubt, courage, and transcendence as Joseph.